 Running the beacon node

-Once you run a beacon node for the very first time, it will attempt to process deposits from the eth1 chain's deposit contract.
+When running a beacon node for the first time, it will attempt to process deposits from the eth1 chain's deposit contract.
 These are all the validators that have deposited 32 ETH to join the eth2 beacon chain.
-This process may take a few minutes
+This process may take a few minutes.

 Finally, once your beacon node is done syncing, here is what an optimal, properly-running beacon node looks like.
 This is how your node should look if everything is ok.